new header

 This became my most golfed course thanks to an American Express partnership, and what a glorious day it was when a group of kids screamed in perfect unison during my boss's swing.

 My boss was known for the liberal use of mulligans (hence his nickname, Reload) and this botched drive would be no exception.
 Our squad applauded the youngsters for their timing but mostly I remember feeling that odd sense of déjà vu, or of life coming full circle.
-After all, hadn't it been just a few years before when I was the kid who was annoying golfers by yelling?
+After all, hadn't it been just a few years since I was the kid who annoyed golfers by yelling during their swings?
 Well, actually it had been about 25 years but you know how time works when you're old.

 Nowadays if you go to Glendale and swing from the 14th tee, all that's behind you is ... nothing.
 The Google maps view tells the sad story: Raging Waters went bald.